-- on a day of relocation to which article 5.7 applies; - b on your wedding day/day of entering into a registered partnership and the following day; - c on your child's wedding day/day of entering into a registered partnership; - d on the day of your partner's or child's death up to and including the day of the burial or cremation, to a maximum of 5 days; - e on the day your parent, parent-in-law, brother, brother-in-law, sister or sister-in-law dies and on the day of their burial or cremation; - to comply with a legal obligation (unless this has arisen because of your own fault or negligence): the time required for that purpose; - g to perform work for and participate in meetings of public law boards to which you are appointed or elected.
-It must be impossible for you to do this on your own time and you may not receive any income for it (attendance fees and the like are not considered income in this sense): for a maximum of 15 days per calendar year.
+- a on the day of relocation to which article 5.7 applies; - on your wedding day/day of entering into a registered partnership and the following day; - c on your child's wedding day/day of entering into a registered partnership; - d on the day of the death of your partner, child (including foster children or stepchildren), parent or parent-in-law, brother or brother-in-law, sister or sister-in-law, grandfather or grandmother up to and including the day of the burial or cremation for a maximum of seven working days; - to comply with a legal obligation (unless this has arisen because of your own fault or negligence): the time required for that purpose; - f to perform work for and participate in meetings of public law boards to which you are appointed or elected.
+You must not be able to do this on your own time and you may not receive any income for it.
+Attendance fees and similar amounts are not considered income in this context: for a maximum of 15 days per calendar year.